Wine on Tap: Benefits and Best Practices

 Wine Line Cleaning

-Just as yeast, mold, and bacteria can build up in draft beer lines, damaging its taste, aroma, and appearance, dirty wine lines can also compromise the poured product.
-To ensure quality, line cleaning for kegged wines should be performed every three months or during a product change.
+As yeast, mold, and bacteria can build up in draft beer lines, damaging its taste, aroma, and appearance, dirty wine lines can also compromise the poured product.
+Line cleaning for kegged wines should be performed every three months or during a product change to ensure quality.
 Line cleaning laws vary from state to state, so you may want to speak with your keg wine distributors.
 Cleaning should include a caustic wash using a high PH and a citric acid wash using a low PH.
-Line cleaners available from Micro Matic feature the latest surfactant, which reduces surface tension for fast and easy cleaning, and a low foam formula.
+Line cleaners from Micro Matic feature the latest surfactant, which reduces surface tension for fast and easy cleaning, and a low foam formula.

 Kegged Wine FAQ